Random Locations of Periodic Stationary Processes: Distributions of intrinsic location functionals

+Such a pair $(S, \preceq)$ in the above proposition is called a \textit{partially ordered random set representation of $L$}.
 Intuitively, this representation result shows that a random location is an intrinsic location functional if and only if it always takes the location of the maximal element in a random set of points, according to some partial order.
 Both the random set and the order are determined by the path and are shift-invariant.